ujjwal-9/ujjwal-9.github.io/_posts/2021-02-01-never-split-the-difference.md

 });
 </script>

-There are my notes for the book: Thinking, Fast and Slow by Denial Kehnaman.
+There are my notes for the book: Never Split the Difference: Negotiate as if your life depended on it by **Chris Voss**.

 # Introduction